Arts & Letters

 What happened to the men who went AWOL in World War II?
 Charles Glass’s new book tells the tale.

-“The ideals and instruments of Puritanism are simply unworthy of a free people, and, being unworthy, are soon found intolerable.”
+“The ideals and instruments of Puritanism are simply unworthy of a free people.”

 The folk singer kept his attachment to peace and place as the New Left started culture wars.

 Founding Father John Dickinson refused to sign the Declaration of Independence—and knew of “a better guide than reason.”